What Is a Good Entry Level Salary?

 Understanding Entry Level Salaries

 Still, even state-by-state averages don’t show the whole picture.
-Although more than half of US states have minimum wage requirements higher than the federal minimum wage, which remains set at $7.25 per hour, the amount an early-career hire might expect can also vary by county and city within the same state.
+Although more than half of U.S. states have minimum wage requirements higher than the federal minimum wage, which remains set at $7.25 per hour, the amount an early-career new hire might expect can also vary by county and city within the same state.

 Along with location, the industry one works in can play a big role in what kind of starting salary a new hire might expect.
-For instance, a data scientist at a tech company might be able to earn as much as $95,000 right out of the gate, while a newly minted journalist might expect something closer to $30,000.
+For instance, a data scientist at a tech company might be able to earn as much as $95,000 right out of the gate, while a newly minted journalist might expect something closer to $40,000.

 One way to grasp what sort of salary that might be expected is targeted research on the specific industry, location, and even position and company.
+And if you’re in the early stages of college, you might want to align your eventual courses of studies with a high-paying entry level job.

 Researching a Good Entry Level Salary